smartboxchannel/EFEKTA-LIS2DW12-MAX44009-E73C/README.md

 Also you can buy an assembled sensor - $18.60 - https://www.ebay.com/itm/202833599750

-or a set for self-Assembly of the sensor - $12.90
+or a set for self-Assembly(DIY Kit) of the sensor - $12.80

 with case(sla) - +$3